aerobless/knowledge/🤖 Artificial Intelligence/🤖 Tools.md

 # News & Search

-* [Preplexity.AI](https://www.perplexity.ai/discover): Perplexity AI is a AI search engine offering usage of a variety of commercial models (Open AI, Opus, etc.) to search for things and the summarise the results.
+* [Perplexity.AI](https://www.perplexity.ai/discover): Perplexity AI is a AI search engine offering usage of a variety of commercial models (Open AI, Opus, etc.) to search for things and then summarise the results.
 They also have a free but very good news aggregation sections ([https://www.perplexity.ai/discover](https://www.perplexity.ai/discover)).

 # My custom GPTs